 Not far from here lies the adorable fishing village of Vík.
 This small seaside village has lovely cafes, restaurants, shops and all of the most important services.
 Here you can enjoy a good local lunch with a stunning view of the black sand beach and its curious sea stacks.

 When you visit Iceland, the land of fire and ice, exploring at least one glacier is a must.
-So, this day of your tour will bring you spine-tingling adventure: you will hike safely to the surface of Sólheimajökull glacier with an expert glacier guide.
-Explore the hair-raising crevasses and see breathtaking ice-sculptures.
+Today, you'll have the chance to walk on the rugged surface of Solheimajokull glacier, followed by an experienced local guide.
+(Note that this activity is not included in the package, it is an optional extra.
+Instructions on booking the tour are presented in the itinerary after purchase.)
+On this guided glacier exploration tour, you will explore the hair-raising crevasses and see breathtaking ice-sculptures.
 This experience is a once-in-a-lifetime chance to create amazing memories!

-The glacier hike is easy and suitable for everyone over the age of 10 who is comfortable with walking on uneven surfaces.
-Make sure you wear good hiking shoes when you go glacier hiking since you will be given crampons to wear over your shoes.
+The glacier hike is easy and suitable for everyone over the age of 8 who is comfortable with walking on uneven surfaces.
+Make sure you wear good, sturdy hiking boots when you go glacier hiking since you will be given crampons to wear over your boots.

 After this adventurous day, you will spend the night in a charming country hotel in the Vík / Kirkjubæjarklaustur area.

 Day 3 - the Ice Wonders: Skaftafell, Jökulsárlón and Diamond Beach

 On your third day, you’ll drive through very dramatic landscapes and enter Iceland’s largest national park, Vatnajökull.
 It got its name from Europe’s largest ice cap, which dominates the landscape and is over 60 miles long.
 Some thrilling glacier tongues are visible from the road that leads east.
 These are outlet glaciers from Vatnajökull.